 When both the individuals are Data Platform MVPs (me & Randolph), the lack of equal treatment by the MVP lead is called discrimination.
 If the lead decides to participate in an episode, choosing to keep mum (in this specific case) during the outburst of profanity, is a gross error in judgment.

 The Azure Data Community Advisory board members watched in silence, too!

 Annette Allen, Monica Rathbun, Javier Villegas, Tillmann Eitelberg, Pio Ballistoy, Gaston Cruz, Kevin Kline, Wolfgang Strasser.

 Hey Board Members, Do you feel what I feel?
-Do you feel the outcry?
+Do you see the bias?

 My questions to the board and the MVP Lead who has formed the board: